Arcjet bot detection allows you to manage traffic by automated clients and bots.

 Where a decision has been cached locally e.g. blocking a client, Arcjet will continue to function even if the service is unavailable.

-If a call to the Arcjet API is needed and there is a network problem or Arcjet is unavailable, the default behavior is to fail open and allow the request.
+If a call to the Cloud API is needed and there is a network problem or Arcjet is unavailable, the default behavior is to fail open and allow the request.
 You have control over how to handle errors, including choosing to fail close if you prefer.
 See the reference docs for details.

 How does Arcjet protect me against DDoS attacks?